Chapter 5 Post-Travel Evaluation

-The history of vaccinations and malaria chemoprophylaxis should be reviewed when evaluating an ill returned traveler.
-Less than half of US travelers to developing countries seek pre-travel medical advice and may not have received vaccines or taken antimalarial drugs.
-Although adherence to malaria chemoprophylaxis does not rule out the possibility of malaria, it reduces the risk and increases the chance of an alternative diagnosis.
-Fever and a rash in a traveler without an up-to-date measles vaccination would raise concern about measles.
+The history of vaccinations and malaria chemo-prophylaxis should be reviewed when evaluating an ill returned traveler.
+Less than half of US travelers to developing countries seek pretravel medical advice and may not have received vaccines or taken antimalarial drugs.
+Although adherence to malaria chemoprophylaxis does not rule out the possibility of malaria, it reduces the risk and increases the likelihood of an alternative diagnosis.
+Fever and a rash in a traveler without measles vaccination would raise concern about measles.
 The most common vaccine-preventable diseases found in a large 2010 GeoSentinel study of returned travelers included enteric fever (typhoid and paratyphoid), viral hepatitis, and influenza.
 More than half of these patients with vaccine-preventable diseases were hospitalized.

 Individual Exposure History

 Knowledge of the patient’s exposures during travel, including insect bites, contaminated food or water, or freshwater swimming, can also assist with the differential diagnosis.
-In addition to malarial parasites, mosquitoes can transmit viruses (such as dengue virus, yellow fever virus, and chikungunya virus) and filarial parasites (such as Wuchereria bancrofti).
-Depending on the clinical syndrome and location of exposure, a history of a tick bite could suggest a diagnosis of tickborne encephalitis, African tick-bite fever, or other rickettsial infections.
+In addition to malarial parasites, mosquitoes can transmit viruses (such as dengue virus, yellow fever virus, chikungunya virus, and Zika virus) and filarial parasites (such as Wuchereria bancrofti).
+Depending on the clinical syndrome, a history of a tick bite could suggest a diagnosis of tickborne encephalitis, African tick-bite fever, or other rickettsial infections.
 Tsetse flies are large, and their bites are painful and often recalled by the patient.
 They can carry Trypanosoma brucei, the protozoan that causes African sleeping sickness.
 Freshwater swimming or other water contact can put the patient at risk for schistosomiasis, leptospirosis, and other diseases.

-The purpose of the patient’s trip and the type of accommodations can also influence the risk for acquiring certain diseases.
-Travelers who visit friends and relatives are at higher risk of malaria, typhoid fever, and certain other diseases because, compared with tourists, they stay longer, travel to more remote destinations, have more contact with local water sources, and are less likely to seek pre-travel advice (see Chapter 8, Immigrants Returning Home to Visit Friends & Relatives [VFRs]).
-Someone backpacking and camping in rural areas will also have a higher risk of certain diseases than those staying in air-conditioned hotels.
+The activities during a trip and the type of accommodations can also influence the risk for acquiring certain diseases.
+Travelers who visit friends and relatives are at higher risk of malaria, typhoid fever, and certain other diseases, often because they stay longer, travel to more remote destinations, have more contact with local water sources, and do not seek pretravel advice (see Chapter 8, Immigrants Returning Home to Visit Friends & Relatives [VFRs]).
+Someone backpacking and camping in rural areas will also have a higher risk of certain diseases than those staying in luxury, air-conditioned hotels.

 Box 5-01.
 Important elements of a medical history in an ill returned traveler